c933103/CYanHeiHK/README.md

 ### Desktop fonts

-Two variants of the font pacakge are available for desktop use.
+Two variants of the font package are available for desktop use.
 Note that the font names are exactly the same, so you cannot install both.

 * `CYanHeiHK_{version}.7z` is the “normal version” of the OpenType (.OTF) font files.
 You're probably looking for this.
 * `CYanHeiHK_{version}_adjusted_fontbbox.7z` is the “adjusted Font BBox version”, provided to work around some edge cases caused by the features inherited from Source Han Sans.
 [Click here for more information](doc/FONTBBOX-ADJUSTED-VERSION.md).
 Only use it when you understand what it does.